 This video will share how to keep track of credits in digital scrapbooking layouts utilizing Windows Folders, Windows Live Photo Gallery, and Photoshop Elements in conjunction.

-After you have read the tutorial and watched the video, take some time to use the save for web feature to resize your first layout tutorial to a size which will easily upload to a gallery.
+After you have read the tutorial and watched the video, take some time to use the save for web feature to resize your first layout to a size which will easily upload to a gallery.
 Follow the tutorial and observe the other methods of saving files.
 If needed, create a test file with something silly in it just to mess around with the program.
 Most of all, have fun!

 Please share what you have learned with this tutorial that you did not previously know.